-Indicates an imminently hazardous situation that if not avoided, will result in death or serious injury.
-This signal word is to be limited to the most extreme situations, typically for machine components that, for functional purposes, cannot be guarded.
+Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
+This signal word is to be limited to the most extreme situations.

 Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
 It may also be used to alert against unsafe practices.